Dominique Cerutti

-Dominique Cerutti (born 3 January 1961, in Manosque, France) is a French businessman and has been chairman and CEO of the Altran group since June 2015.
+Dominique Cerutti (born 3 January 1961, in Manosque, France) is a French businessman and was chairman and CEO of the Altran group from June 2015 to December 2020.

 Career

 Early career

-Cerutti began his career as an engineer for French company Bouygues Construction in Saudi Arabia, where he was based for nearly two years.
+Cerutti is an engineer and graduate of ESTP.
+He began his career as an engineer for French company Bouygues Construction in Saudi Arabia, where he was based for nearly two years.

 IBM

-He moved to IBM in 1986 starting out in sales engineering and sales management.
+He moved to IBM in 1986, starting out in sales engineering and sales management.
 He remained at IBM for more than 20 years.

-At IBM, he was promoted to his first management position in 1996 as the director of Personal Systems Group for Western Europe.
+At IBM, he was promoted to his first management position in 1996 as the director of the Personal Systems Group for Western Europe.

-Over the following decade, Cerutti ascended the ranks of IBM, and worked in roles that were particularly international.
+Over the following decade, Cerutti ascended the ranks of IBM and worked in roles that were particularly international.
 In 1998, he became executive assistant to the chairman and CEO, Lou Gerstner.

 In 2000, he moved to IBM Global Services, the leading market services provider in Europe, first as general manager for Western Europe and then for the whole EMEA region.
 He managed tens of thousands of employees in 17 different sectors.
 In 2005, Cerutti became IBM's general manager for Europe, Middle East and Africa.

-According to his former IBM colleagues, Cerutti starkly contrasted with the company's generally diffident management style, and preferred to clearly outline strategies for his teams.
+According to his former IBM colleagues, Cerutti starkly contrasted with the company's generally diffident management style and preferred to clearly outline strategies for his teams.